Frequently Asked Questions

 Primo, by saying that we are an ethical provider, we wish to highlight the fact that there is no conflict of interest between the service provider (us) and users of our service (you).
 We operate under the simplest, clearest and most ethical business model, wherein users directly pay for the service they use.
 This eliminates the moral hazard – and perverse incentives – inherent in other business models that provide a "free" service, but rely on profiling and selling user data to the highest bidder (ad tech), or subsidizing the cost of providing the service from other (profitable) lines of business (anti-competitive behaviour).

-We believe the current concentration of the majority of email accounts into a few gigantic providers (unethical by our standards) is unhealthy and bad for the email ecosystem as well as the wider Internet community.
+We believe the current concentration of the majority of email accounts into a few gigantic providers (grossly unethical by our standards) is unhealthy and bad for the email ecosystem as well as the wider Internet community.
 The more email traffic is concentrated between a couple providers run by Big Tech, the more vulnerable it is to "embrace and extend"-style changes to maximize hostility towards other, smaller providers.
 It also opens the door to indiscriminate, pervasive mass surveillance by national intelligence agencies.
+Finally, recent geopolitical events have made it abundantly clear that Europe needs to decrease its dependence on US cloud services.

 Not all email providers are created equal.
 While we certainly see ourselves as having some strong sides (see our landing page for a summary), we do have certain properties and made some choices that might be perceived as downsides.
 We try to be transparent about them.